fleetdm/fleet/handbook/security-policies.md

 This policy outlines the requirements and controls/procedures Fleet has implemented to manage the end-to-end data lifecycle, from data creation/acquisition to retention and deletion.

-Additionally, this policy outlines requirements and procedures to create and maintain retrievable exact copies of electronic protected health information(ePHI), PII and other critical customer/business data.
+Additionally, this policy outlines requirements and procedures to create and maintain retrievable exact copies of electronically protected health information(ePHI), PII, and other critical customer/business data.

 Data backup is an important part of the day-to-day operations of Fleet.
-To protect the confidentiality, integrity, and availability of sensitive and critical data, both for Fleet and Fleet Customers, complete backups are done daily to assure that data remains available when it needed and in case of a disaster.
+To protect the confidentiality, integrity, and availability of sensitive and critical data, both for Fleet and Fleet Customers, complete backups are done daily to assure that data remains available when needed and in case of a disaster.

 Fleet policy requires that:

-1. Data should be classified at time of creation or acquisition.
+1. Data should be classified at the time of creation or acquisition.

 2. Fleet must maintain an up-to-date inventory and data flows mapping of all critical data.

-3. All business data should be stored or replicated to a company controlled repository.
+3. All business data should be stored or replicated to a company-controlled repository.

-4. Data must be backed up according to its level defined in Fleet data classification.
+4. Data must be backed up according to the level defined in Fleet data classification.

 5. Data backup must be validated for integrity.

-6. Data retention period must be defined and comply with any and all applicable regulatory and contractual requirements.
+6. The data retention period must be defined and comply with any and all applicable regulatory and contractual requirements.
 More specifically,

-  * Data and records belonging to Fleet platform customer must be retained per Fleet product terms and conditions and/or specific contractual agreements.
+  * data and records belonging to Fleet platform customers must be retained per Fleet product terms and conditions and/or specific contractual agreements.

-7. By default, all security documentation and audit trails are kept for a minimum of seven years, unless otherwise specified by Fleet data classification, specific regulations or contractual agreement.
+7. By default, all security documentation and audit trails are kept for a minimum of seven years unless otherwise specified by Fleet data classification, specific regulations, or contractual agreement.

 ### Data Classification Model

-Fleet defines the following four classifications of data:
+Fleet defines the following four data classifications:

 * **Critical**
 * **Confidential**